IIT-EnergySystemModels/openTEPES/doc/rst/Projects.rst

 =================
 The model has being used in these research projects:

-- Delivering the next generation of open Integrated Assessment MOdels for Net-zero, sustainable Development, developed for the **European Commission**.
+- Delivering the next generation of open Integrated Assessment MOdels for Net-zero, sustainable Development (DIAMOND), developed for the **European Commission**.
 September 2022 - August 2025.
   `S. Lumbreras <https://www.iit.comillas.edu/people/slumbreras>`_, `L. Olmos <https://www.iit.comillas.edu/people/olmos>`_, `A. Ramos <https://www.iit.comillas.edu/people/aramos>`_

     It will update, upgrade, and fully open six IAMs that are emblematic in scientific and policy processes, improving their sectoral and technological detail, spatiotemporal resolution, and geographic granularity.